WillieXia/Project-Go/README.txt

 ALGORITHM
--KO RULE: State of the board can not be what it was previously (Easy: Just compare intended move state with previous state of board)
--Capture: Use a pathfinder algorithm at a starting point, and recursively check if the opposite color is captured
+-KO RULE: State of the board can not be what it was previously (Easy: Just compare intended move state with previous state of board) -(COMPLETED) Capture: Use a Dijkstra's pathfinder algorithm at a starting point, and recursively check if the opposite color is captured
--Placement in Captured Area: This will be a little difficult, since I originally intended to check piece placements based on liberties.
+-(COMPLETED) Placement in Captured Area: This will be a little difficult, since I originally intended to check piece placements based on liberties.
 However, you can still place pieces in captured area if it will capitalize with other pieces.
 (Strategy still in progress)